prateeksteaparty/vital-wellness/README.md

 **Vital – Smart Supplement & Nutrition Recommendation System** is an AI-powered web application developed to provide personalized supplement and nutrition recommendations based on user health conditions, lifestyle, allergies, dietary preferences, and wellness goals.

-The system combines **Machine Learning (ML)** and **Natural Language Processing (NLP)** techniques to analyze user symptoms entered in natural language and generate intelligent recommendations.
+The system uses **Machine Learning (ML)** and **Natural Language Processing (NLP)** techniques to analyze user symptoms entered in natural language and generate intelligent recommendations.

-This project was developed as a **Final Year Bachelor of Engineering Project** for the Department of Computer Engineering under Savitribai Phule Pune University.
+This project was developed as a **Final Year Bachelor of Engineering Project** under the Department of Computer Engineering, Savitribai Phule Pune University.

 ---

 # 🎯 Objectives

-The primary objectives of the project are:
+The main objectives of the project are:

-- To provide personalized supplement and nutrition recommendations
+- Provide personalized supplement and nutrition recommendations
-- To process free-text symptom descriptions using NLP
+- Process free-text symptoms using NLP
-- To implement TF-IDF vectorization and cosine similarity
+- Implement TF-IDF vectorization and cosine similarity
-- To apply allergy and diet-based safety filtering
+- Apply allergy and diet-based safety filtering
-- To improve recommendations using feedback mechanisms
+- Improve recommendations using feedback mechanisms
-- To build a scalable AI-based healthcare recommendation platform
+- Build a scalable AI-powered healthcare recommendation platform

 ---